gkosmakov/hillelJava/README.md

 Hi all!

-This repository was created for writing my homework at Java Elementart.
+This repository was created for writing my homework at Java Elementary course.